navajavabean/MachineLearning/README.md

 Significant Packages Used:

-`pandas and numpy`: Data loading and manipulation.
+`pandas` and `numpy`: Data loading and manipulation.
-scikit-learn: Used for preprocessing, building pipelines, Decision Tree modeling, and hyperparameter tuning.
+`scikit-learn`: Used for preprocessing, building pipelines, Decision Tree modeling, and hyperparameter tuning.
-altair: Data visualization to analyze features like milk type, fat level, and cheese firmness.
+`altair`: Data visualization to analyze features like milk type, fat level, and cheese firmness.

 ---